Common Reasons a Mortgage Loan is Denied

 5. No credit

 There are people out there who prefer to purchase most everything via cash, check, or debit card.
 They think, why put the cost on a credit card if you can afford to pay it off now?
 Well, not all debt and credit card use is terrible.
-You need to have established credit, so you’re able to show your ability to take on debt and pay it off promptly responsibly.
+You need to have established credit, so you’re able to show your ability to take on debt and pay it off promptly and responsibly.

 Potential solution: If this is your situation, you may be able to qualify based on what’s called a "non-traditional credit history."
 Using this approach the lender will depend on utility companies, past and present landlords, and other sources who can verify you’ve met a regular payment obligation in a timely, consistent manner.
 Or, you can begin using credit cards and establishing that line of credit as you slowly move into other primary debt repayment forms, like a car loan.
 This approach will take a while, though, so plan to spend at least six months to a year of creating your credit history.

 Home loan assistance for low-income home buyers

 If your loan denial merely is due to the fact you don’t make a lot of income, do your research on low-income housing programs.
 You can start by contacting state and local housing finance agencies, or non-profit housing assistance groups.
 The Department of Housing and Urban Development (HUD), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corporation (Freddie Mac) may also offer support.
 Many of these programs provide a home buyer grant to alleviate the burden of added debt.
 And, depending on the program, they may not even require repayment.

 Steps to take so you can be approved